openplans/openblock-old/docs/install/custom.rst

 Read more about :doc:`important settings you can/should customize <configuration>`.

 If you plan to use a remote database or have other changes to database connection information, make sure you change them in your settings.py.
+See :ref:`postgres_auth` and be sure everything works before you proceed.

 Create and Initialize the Database
 ----------------------------------